-USD m 31.1 2.24 31.1 2.23 of which: assets pledged as collateral that may be sold or of which: assets pledged as collateral that may be sold or Restricted repledged by Restricted repledged by Pianarial assate pladead as sallateral financial assets counterparties financial assets counterparties Financial assets pledged as collateral Cash and balances at central banks 1 8/6 Financial assets at fair value held for trading 71,050 38,532 76,579 44,524 Loans and advances to customers 71,887 28,105 Financial assets at fair value not held for trading 3,645 2,566 3,099 2,110 Debt securities classified as Other financial assets measured at amortized cost 8,703 7,891 7,043 6,299 Total financial assets pledged as collateral 156,160 115,535 Other restricted financial assets Amounts due from banks 2,473 2,543 Financial assets at fair value held for trading 264 169 Cash collateral receivables on derivative instruments 8,006 4,685 Loans and advances to customers 1Xh 28 Other financial assets measured at amortized cost 2 A 19A 3,334 Figure 1 and the state of fair control and heald for the disc.
-20.277 17,844 Financial assets at fair value not neighbor trading Financial assets measured at fair value through other comprehensive income 1,863 1,846 Other 128 249 Total other restricted financial assets 37,481 30,698 Total financial assets pledged and other restricted financial assets 3 193,641 146,233
+USD m 31.1 31.12.23 of which: assets pledged as collateral that may be sold or of which: assets pledged as collateral that may be sold or Restricted repledged by Restricted repledged by Pianarial assate pladead as sallateral financial assets counterparties financial assets counterparties Financial assets pledged as collateral Cash and balances at central banks 8/6 Financial assets at fair value held for trading 71,050 38,532 76,579 44,524 Loans and advances to customers 71,887 28,105 Financial assets at fair value not held for trading 3,645 2,566 3,099 2,110 Debt securities classified as Other financial assets measured at amortized cost 8,703 7,891 7,043 6,299 Total financial assets pledged as collateral 156,160 115,535 Other restricted financial assets Amounts due from banks 2,473 2,543 Financial assets at fair value held for trading 264 169 Cash collateral receivables on derivative instruments 8,006 4,685 Loans and advances to customers 1Xh 28 Other financial assets measured at amortized cost A 19A 3,334 Figure 1 and the second of the control of the second of th 20.277 17,844 Financial assets at fair value not neighbor trading Financial assets measured at fair value through other comprehensive income 1,863 1,846 Other 128 249 Total other restricted financial assets 37,481 30,698 Total financial assets pledged and other restricted financial assets 193,641 146,233

-1 Assets pledged to the depositor protection system in Switzerland.
+Assets pledged to the depositor protection system in Switzerland.
 2 Predominantly includes cash collateral provided to exchanges and clearing houses to secure securities trading activity through those counterparties.
 3 Does not include assets placed with central banks related to undrawn credit lines and for payment, clearing and settlement purposes, as well as undrawn contingency funding facilities (31 December 2024: USD 30.5bn; 31 December 2023: USD 26.5bn).